Anatomical pathology technologist

 You'll need to have:

-- a good understanding of health and safety
+- a strong grasp of health and safety practices, including infection control and manual handling

 - written communication skills for writing reports

-- initiative and the ability to work independently
+- initiative and the ability to work with minimal supervision

 - confidence in your own judgement

-- an understanding of the diversity of religious, non-religious and cultural beliefs, funeral customs and practices surrounding death
+- cultural awareness and sensitivity to the wide range of religious, non-religious and cultural practices surrounding death and bereavement

-- IT skills and an understanding of how to handle sensitive personal information
+- basic IT skills and an understanding of confidentiality and data protection in handling sensitive personal information

-You'll also need a reasonable level of physical fitness and be able to stand for long periods of time, as well as manual dexterity and the ability to handle heavy lifting equipment.
+You'll also need a reasonable level of physical fitness and be able to stand for extended periods and carry out manual tasks.

 If you're working for the NHS, or an organisation which provides NHS services, you'll also be expected to have an understanding of how the NHS values apply to your work.